laderast/laderast.github.io/index.md

 I have developed a number of self-directed training materials for learning R and specific packages that I've found useful.
 Most of these are available from my github page and may be used freely by students.

++ [Data Science For Basic Scientists](http://laderast.github.io/DS4BS/) - My talk for OHSU's Symposium on Education Excellence about teaching data science at OHSU.
 + [R-Bootcamp](https://www.coursesites.com/s/_Rbootcamp) - an MOOC (Massively Open Online Course) for teaching the basics of data manipulation in R (Coursesites registration required).
 + [ggplot2 Tutorial](https://github.com/laderast/ggplot2-intro) - A gentle introduction to ggplot2 and the grammar of graphics.
 + [ggvis Tutorial](https://github.com/laderast/ggvis-intro) - A gentle introduction to ggvis, which adds extra interactivity to Shiny plots using the magic of vega.